 Access to the official texts of the Level 1, Level 2 and any other official text of a related implementing directive, regulation, guidelines, regulatory technical standards or otherwise published by the Commission or by ESMA.
 Access to the relevant transposition/implementing laws and regulations adopted by key European fund jurisdictions is also included.

 By definition, an AIF is an entity that raises capital from a number of investors.
 It is important that hedge fund managers seeking to raise capital from EU investors understand the applicable requirements for marketing and private placement to EU investors.
 Access here various materials designed to aid that understanding.

 For authorised AIFMs and any delegates they may appoint to perform portfolio management or risk management for the AIF, a key consideration will be the AIFMD’s remuneration requirements.
 Access here a number of materials to assist authorised AIFMs in considering the remuneration requirements.

 Access to information regarding the systemic risk reporting requirements imposed by AIFMD, the related ESMA guidelines and Q&As and information from various Member State competent authorities.
 Also access for working group members to the running list of questions and answers to reporting related questions posed during the bi-weekly discussion forum.

 Access here to a list of upcoming programmes and any available materials from past programmes.

 Access to the various consultation papers and discussion papers published by the Commission, ESMA and Member State competent regulatory authorities, along with the corresponding responses submitted by AIMA.

-Access to various other materials and documents produced by AIMA in connection with the Directive, Level 2, various ESMA consultations and consultations by various Member States and Member State competent authorities.
-In this area you will find, an archive of consultation responses, press releases, guidance notes, briefing notes, FAQs and other resources all produced by AIMA.
+Access to various other materials and documents produced by AIMA in connection with the AIFMD, the Level 2 text and various ESMA consultations and consultations by various Member States and Member State competent authorities.
+In this area you will find an archive of consultation responses, guidance notes, briefing notes, FAQs and other resources all produced by AIMA.